 So bypass the expensive coffee shop this summer and make this awesome iced coffee beverage yourself.
 You will be thrilled at how easy this is to make and how good it is.
 Make sure to leave a comment below letting me know how it turns out!
 Happy Summer!

-Cold-Brewed Coffee Ice Cube Latte
+Cold-Brewed Coffee Ice Cubes

 - ½ cup coarse-ground coffee